| Copyright | (c) Justin Le 2015 |

 actaully saves no state, and "resuming" it really doesn't do anything.

-.
+That is, .
 There isn't a real way to

-identify from the type of the decodeAuto
+identify from the type of the decodeAuto a_ bs = Right a_Auto if it will properly save/resume or

 not, so you have to keep track of this yourself.
 In all of the Auto

-whose name does not end in _
+"included" in this library, any Auto whose name does not end in _

 will serialize and resume.
-An Auto
+An Auto whose name ends in _ is taken

-by naming convention to be a non-resuming Auto
+by naming convention to be a non-resuming Auto.

 In your own compositions, if you are sure to always use resuming

-s, your composition will also be properly resuming...so you don't
+Autos, your composition will also be properly resuming...so you don't

 have to worry about this!
 You shouldn't really ever be "surprised",